umur/ea-nov-2024-porject-1/README.md

 * Secure messaging functionality for users to communicate directly within the platform.
 * System to notify users about new matches, messages, listings, or updates relevant to their preferences.
 *  Tools for admins to review, approve, or reject listings, profiles, and reviews to maintain platform standards.
- * Admin can Activate/Deactivate students and faculty.
+* Admin can Activate/Deactivate users.
 * Admin can reset passwords.
 * All delete operations should be a soft deletion.
 * Log all user activities on the system.
 * Limit login attempts.
 If a user try to login with an invalid password more than 5 times, the system will lock the user and make it unable to login for 15 minutes.

 #### Technical Details
 ---